 Abstract:

-This study evaluated the impact of land use and landscape forms on SOC within the Wadi Beja watershed in north-western Tunisia.
+This study evaluated the impact of land use and topographic units (slope and aspect) on SOC within the Wadi Beja watershed in north-western Tunisia.
 A soil spectral library was set to assess the variation of the SOC of 1440 soil samples from four land use types (field crops, permanent crops, forest, and grazing land), three slope categories (flat, moderate, and steep) and two aspects (north- and south-facing).
-For field crops, only one factor – slope – significantly affected SOC, which SOC levels in north-facing areas appear higher in flat areas (0.75%) than in hilly areas (0.51%).
-However, in south-facing areas, SOC levels were also higher in flat areas (0.74%) than in hilly areas (0.50%).
-For permanent crops, which was interplanted with field crops, the slope significantly affected SOC levels where SOC levels have been improved to 0.97% in flat north facing and 0.96% in flat south-facing areas, which are higher than hilly south - and north-facing areas (0.79%).
-In the grazing land use system, both investigated factors – aspect and slope – significantly affected the SOC levels which, SOC levels were significantly higher in flat areas (north-facing: 0.84%, south-facing: 0.77%), compared to hilly areas (north-facing: 0.61%, south-facing: 0.56%).
+For field crops, only one factor – slope – significantly affected SOC, which SOC contents in north-facing areas appear higher in flat areas (0.75%) than in hilly areas (0.51%).
+However, in south-facing areas, SOC contents were also higher in flat areas (0.74%) than in hilly areas (0.50%).
+For permanent crops, which were interplanted with field crops, the slope significantly affected SOC contents where SOC contents have been improved to 0.97% in flat north facing and 0.96% in flat south-facing areas, which are higher than hilly south - and north-facing areas (0.79%).
+In the grazing land use system, both investigated factors – aspect and slope – significantly affected the SOC contents which, SOC contents were significantly higher in flat areas (north-facing: 0.84%, south-facing: 0.77%), compared to hilly areas (north-facing: 0.61%, south-facing: 0.56%).
 For the forest, none of the factors had a significant effect on the SOC, which they are higher in flat areas (north-facing: 1.15%, south-facing: 1.14%), compared to 1.09% in north and 1.07% in south-facing in steep areas.
-This study highlights the importance of the land use and landscape forms in determining the variation in SOC levels.
+This study highlights the ability of visible and near infrared (VNIR) spectroscopy to quantify C in diverse soils collected over a large diverse geographic area indicated that calibrations are feasible and therefore, assessing the variation of SOC contents under the land use and topographic units (slope and aspect) for better sustainable land management planning.

-Keywords: soil organic carbon – landscape - land use – spectroscopy – topography - northwestern Tunisia
+Keywords: soil organic carbon - land use – spectroscopy – topography - northwestern Tunisia

 1. Introduction:

-Land degradation, and especially soil degradation, is a major challenge for Mediterranean arid and semi-arid ecosystems (Hill et al., 2008).
+Land degradation is a major challenge for Mediterranean arid and semi-arid ecosystems (Hill et al., 2008).

-In Tunisia, people are responsible of land degradation through deforestation, overgrazing, removal of natural vegetation, and agricultural practices that erode soils.
+In Tunisia, people are responsible of land degradation through deforestation, overgrazing, removal of natural vegetation, and agricultural practices that erode soils (Sarraf et al., 2004).
 Long-term anthropogenic pressure from agricultural use (Kosmas et al., 2015) in addition to abiotic factors such as climatic variability and topographical variability (Scarascia-Mugnozza et al., 2000), create diverse situations for which it is difficult to draw generally valid assumptions concerning soil organic carbon (SOC) distribution and its determinant factors (Jobbagy and Jackson, 2000).

 Soil degradation is a key component of land degradation in the Mediterranean region (Hartemink 2003), and the soil quality deterioration drives to deteriorate other components of land resources (e.g. water and vegetation) (Karamesouti et al., 2015).

+Soil degradation processes include biological degradation (e.g. a soil fertility and soil fauna decline), physical degradation (e.g. compaction, soil erosion, and waterlogging), and chemical degradation (e.g. acidification nutrient and depletion (Diodato and Ceccarelli, 2004 and Post and Kwon, 2000), which they types were caused by agricultural practices.